What is better than eating in a local market? Eating a tasty paella in an old modernist and beautiful market.

 Some of them can be done as a day trip.
-From others, I would recommend you to stay in the area.
+For others, I would recommend you to stay in the area.

 54. Xativa Castle

-Not far away from Valencial you will find a beautiful castle, Xativa Castle.
+Not far away from Valencia you will find a beautiful castle, Xativa Castle.

 The best way to get there is by renting a car.

-Yes, it can be a bit challenging but believe me, it is worthy it.
+Yes, it can be a bit challenging but believe me, it is totally worth it.

 For less than 5 euro entrance fee you will be in a beautiful castle.